ckolderup/Gilty-Treasures/README.md

 ### GILTY TREASURES

-A webapp that answers the question "what is the most expensive thing sold on Gilt.com today?"
+A website that answers the question "what is the most expensive thing sold on Gilt.com today?"
 And nothing else useful.

+You can view it at [http://gilty-treasures.heroku.com](http://gilty-treasures.heroku.com).

 Runs just like any standard Sinatra app; built with deployment to Heroku in mind.
-You'll need a Gilt.com API key from the Gilt Developer Portal (URL forthcoming).
+You'll need a Gilt.com API key from the [Gilt Developer Portal](http://dev.gilt.com).